Basic Information about the State School Environmental Health Guidelines

 - Appendix B: State Case Studies – these case studies highlight states with effective school environmental health programs, including best practices and lessons learned.

-- Appendix C: Additional Information and Resources – a comprehensive listing of websites, tools, and resources that states, schools, and school districts can consult when developing and implementing state and local school environmental health programs.
+- Appendix C: Additional Resources – a comprehensive listing of websites, tools, and resources that states, schools, and school districts can consult when developing and implementing state and local school environmental health programs.

 - Appendix D: Frequently Asked Questions – this list of frequently asked questions addresses issues such as the purpose, content, audience, and scope of the guidelines.